molssi-seamm/molssi-seamm.github.io/docs/users/tutorials/tutorial-1.rst

 field, and in the large area at the bottom of the dialog you can type a description of the calculation.
 Or not.
 Finally, click **OK** to run the calculation.

+:ref:`tutorial_2` will show you how to look at the results of this job in the Dashboard.

 .. _DFTB website: https://dftb.org/parameters/download